SizeMeCom/sizeme-for-woocommerce/readme.txt

 == Description ==

-SizeMe is a service for retailers who want to help buyers find better fitting clothes and shoes.
-It uses an unique mathematical algorithm to store personal measurement data and recommend correct sizes.
+SizeMe is a web store plugin that enables your consumers to input their measurements and get personalized fit recommendations based on actual product data.
+It is designed to help your users to choose better fitting clothes.

 It also provides a true-to-product size guide.
 No more generic guides.